BA History & Economics | Preliminary Examination - Course Handbook

 Through this choice of papers students are encouraged to reflect on the variety of approaches used by modern historians, or on the ways in which history has been written in the past, to read historical classics written in a range of ancient and modern languages, or to acquire the numerical skills needed for certain types of historical investigation.

-Teaching: 7 or 8 classes or tutorials, held over one or two terms.
+Faculty lectures or classes, normally in Michaelmas Term; 7 college classes or tutorials, held over one or two terms (normally Michaelmas and Hilary).

 Paper Term Dept/Faculty College Comments